 |Deoksugung Palace (덕수궁)|

-Seokjojeon is the other western-style building that still remains in Deoksugung, and it was in the process of being built by a British man for his company when in 1905 the property rights were transferred to Japan.
+Seokjojeon is the other western-style building that still remains in Deoksugung, and it was in the process of being built by a British man for his company, when in 1905 the property rights were transferred to Japan.
 It was finally completed in 1910.
 After Gojong’s death, Seokjojeon became a Japanese art gallery open to the public.
 After the Korean Declaration of Independence, the American-Russian joint commission was held here as well in May 1946.
-The east wing of Seokjogwan building now serves as a Palace Treasure exhibition, and the west wing is used as part of National Modern Arts Center.
+The east wing of Seokjogwan building now serves as a Palace Treasure exhibition, and the west wing is used as part of the National Modern Art Center.

 |Historic Site No. 124|

 * Ceremony Schedule: 11:00, 14:00, 15:30 (Closed on Mondays)

 Daehanmun Gate at Deoksugung Palace → Seoul Plaza → Cheonggye Plaza